gopal-sakshi/simpleExpressTypescript/readMe/npm_scripts.md

 - pffft....
 What tests.
 -----------------------------------------------------

+`tsc --watch`
+- its like nodemon for typescript

 `cross-env`
 - CLI that will spawn a process for the command you give it with the environment variables set as you specify in the command.